formadi/hyprpy/README.md

  This is a modified version for "personal" use, and it is a repository to support Hyprland >= 0.42.0.
 The changes are as follows.
 - Changed signal name to Hyprland event name.
-- Added a new event for switching windows to floating mode.
+- Added signals for Hyprland events.
 - Fixed an issue that occurred when switching windows to fullscreen mode.

 ## Usage: